Qualitora LLC, the sourcing partner behind Mesh & NetNew Mexico Business ID 7688237First personal reply within 2 business days

 When to use this tool

 Use it when you know the pest you need to keep out but not the mesh, when you are comparing insect-netting offers with different mesh counts, or when a supplier quotes a "mesh number" and you want the actual opening in millimetres.
-It answers the practical question behind searches like "what mesh size stops thrips" or "insect netting mesh size".

 Common mistakes it helps avoid